analogrelay/dotnet-monitor/docs/EventPipeProtocol.md

 Just a brain dump of some ideas:

 * Binary format
 * Be careful with length prefixes.
 If we require a length prefix over the whole message, the message has to be buffered before it can be flushed out to the socket.
-Better would be the length prefix smaller chunks.
+Better would be to length-prefix smaller chunks.
 * In fact, it may be desirable to use delimiters and escaping instead.
-Delimiters generally mean the receiver has to buffer more, but that's OK here because the monitor has less pressure to be time-/space-efficient.
+Delimiters generally mean the receiver has to buffer more, but that's OK here because the Monitor has less pressure to be time-/space-efficient.
 * Unlike most network protocols, we should probably encode strings in UTF-16 since that makes it easier to blit the native .NET string type out to the network.
 * Fixed-length integers are probably better than variable-length integers.